anshumanmondal2006/Sorting-Algorithm-WebUI/README.md

 # _*ALGO WEB*_ ![App Icon](images/icon-small.png)

 ## VISUALISE BASIC SORTING ALGORITHMS
-A web-based tool to **visualize popular sorting algorithms** like Bubble Sort, Selection Sort, Insertion Sort, and Quick Sort using interactive bars.
+A web-based project to **visualize popular sorting algorithms** like Bubble Sort, Selection Sort, Insertion Sort, and Quick Sort using interactive bars.
 Built with **HTML, CSS, JavaScript, and jQuery** — ideal for learners to understand how sorting works step-by-step.

 `Link to the deployed site` : [Click Here](https://sortingalgoweb.vercel.app/)